michelgrootjans/playing_with_projections/java/README.md

 java 1.8

 To build and run all tests:
-> ./gradlew build
+> ./gradlew build --offline

 To run the unit tests only:
-> ./gradlew test
+> ./gradlew test --offline

-To run the client, running all projections:
+To run the application, create a fatJar first, then execute it
-> ./gradlew bootRun
+> ./gradlew clean build fatJar --offline

-The b.t.ProjectionsCommandLineRunner will print out the projections result message
+> java -jar build/libs/ddd-workshop-0.0.1-SNAPSHOT-all.jar

 By default the eventstream is retrieved from the server.
-In case of network problems run the application with the spring profile fs.
+In case of network problems Wire the FileEventStreamProvider in the Main class instead of the RestEventStreamProvider.
-To your VM Options add
->-Dspring.profiles.active=fs

 There are different streams of events.
 If no stream is specified the system will default to zero.
 The stream id is taken as the first argument pass to the application.